salesforcecli/plugin-agent/messages/agent.create.md

 - Create an agent called "CustomerSupportAgent" in an org with alias "my-org" using the specified agent spec file:

-  <%= config.bin %> <%= command.id %> --name CustomerSupportAgent --job-spec ./config/agentSpec.json --target-org my-org
+  <%= config.bin %> <%= command.id %> --name CustomerSupportAgent --spec ./config/agentSpec.json --target-org my-org